 - osmNetconvertBicycle.typ.xml imports bicycle lanes

-- osmNetconvertShips.typ.xml Imports waterways.
+- osmNetconvertShips.typ.xml Imports waterways and ferry routes.
 This typemap can be combined with any other typemap.

 - osmBidiRailNetconvert.typ.xml.
 Changes the default from uni-directional railroads to bi-directional railroads.
 This may be usefull in some regions of the world where OSM contributors used this style of date representation.
 The use of this typemap supplants the older option --osm.railway.oneway-default <BOOL>.

 Importing additional Polygons (Buildings, Water, etc.)

 OSM-data not only contains the road network but also a wide range of additional polygons such as buildings and rivers.